guzzle/guzzle/docs/index.rst

   files, and abstracts away the underlying HTTP transport layer.
 - Can send both synchronous and asynchronous requests using the same interface without requiring a dependency on a specific event loop.
-- Pluggable HTTP adapters allows Guzzle to integrate with any method you choose for sending HTTP requests over the wire (e.g., cURL, sockets, PHP's stream wrapper, non-blocking event loops like `React <http://reactphp.org/>`_, etc.).
+- Pluggable HTTP handlers allows Guzzle to integrate with any method you choose for sending HTTP requests over the wire (e.g., cURL, sockets, PHP's stream wrapper, non-blocking event loops like `React <http://reactphp.org/>`_, etc.).
 - Guzzle makes it so that you no longer need to fool around with cURL options,